 In most cases, the more of a protocol’s governance token that a user owns, the more influence they have over platform decisions.

 👑 Venture DAO is live on mainnet.
 RISE.https://t.co/mGK1zgTUka

 — METACARTEL VENTURES (@VENTURE_DAO) February 14, 2020

-Colony provides a distributed platform for community collaboration in which freelancers can do work, make decisions and manage capital in a trustless fashion.
+- Colony – Provides a distributed platform for community collaboration in which freelancers can do work, make decisions and manage capital in a trustless fashion.

+- DAOstack – An open-source project advancing the technology and adoption of decentralized governance.
 DAOStack’s first DAO-experiment – GenesisDAO – leverages Holographic consensus to provide token holders with efficient voting mechanisms

 What to Expect

 As more projects continue to see the value in distributing governance among their community, it’s likely that many new DAOs will be summoned in 2022.